ChefDandy/CTE-menu/Poshc2/instructions/Permission_groups_discovery.md

 ## Detection Technique:
 * Monitor for newly constructed processes and/or command-lines for actions that could be taken to gather system and network information
 * Monitor for commands ran in WMI and Powershell related to group enumeration.
+* Observe Situational Awareness commands such as net.exe.